About the event

 - Professor Oliver Shanley OBE, Regional Chief Nurse for London, NHS England and NHS Improvement.
 Oliver has worked in Mental Health Services since 1987, qualifying as a Mental Health Nurse in 1990.

 - 6:00pm-8:00pm – London Higher Annual Summer Reception.
 Sponsored by Barclays An extremely popular event, we expect over 150 guests to attend from universities and HE colleges across the Capital, HE stakeholder organisations and influential individuals from within and outside of the HE sector.
 The reception includes drinks, canapés and live music until 8pm.
-Open to all.
-BOOK PLACE
+Closed, at full capacity.

 FRIDAY 21 JUNE